Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- Edwards' 30 receptions have gotten him 508 yards (31.8 per game) and three touchdowns.
-He has been targeted 54 times.
+- Edwards has chipped in with 508 yards on 30 grabs and three touchdowns.
+He has been targeted 54 times and averages 31.8 receiving yards per game.

-- Edwards has been the target of 54 of his team's 591 passing attempts this season, or 9.1% of the target share.

-- With seven targets in the red zone this season, Edwards has been on the receiving end of 10.1% of his team's 69 red zone pass attempts.
+- Edwards has seen the ball thrown his way seven times in the red zone this season, 10.1% of his team's 69 red zone pass attempts.

-- The Raiders have thrown the football in 60.9% of their plays from scrimmage this year while running the ball 39.1% of the time.
+- The Raiders have thrown the ball in 60.9% of their plays from scrimmage this year while staying on the ground 39.1% of the time.
 This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Edwards' matchup with the Chargers.